How are you doing?

 You can listen to her talk about the Personal Check-In exercise here: Two-Brain Radio.
-Two-Brain entrepreneurs in our Tinker Phase do the PCI exercise each quarter and track their results on the Two-Brain Roadmap.
+Two-Brain entrepreneurs in our Tinker Phase do the PCI exercise each quarter and track their results on the Two-Brain Growth ToolKit.

 To download the Personal Check-In exercise, click here.

 Eyes on the Horizon

 Entrepreneurship is tough.
 While most employees try to achieve work-life balance, that’s an impossible task for an entrepreneur because we don’t have fixed schedules.
 Especially in the Founder and Farmer phases of entrepreneurship, the owner accepts the imbalance of time in hopes of achieving a huge imbalance in the other direction later.
 That’s what “leverage” means: changing the balance of time and money in your life.